julia-dizhak/code-examples/concepts/control-flow.md

 <details>
   <summary>Correct answer</summary>
-  secondVar equal to 'barfoo', because there is no operator break
+  secondVar equal to 'barfoo', because there is no break
 </details>